polifonia-project/rulebook/README.md

 ### Process towards ecosystem releases

 - Champions curate releases with project-specific frequency and rationale
+- - Releases must be linked to Zenodo and the related Polifonia Community
 - TB calls for next Ecosystem Release
 - Champions reply giving details about version number and expected deadline (if any)
 - Champions ensure component metadata is accurate